catleeball/image-orientation-sorter/README.md

 This small tool's first release includes only the basic functionality: move images to direcotires named after their orientations.

 # Example

+### Move images

+Move images to 'tall', 'wide', and 'square' directories.

 ```
 $ tree /path/to/images
 /path/to/images